tymyrddin/purple/source/index.rst

 detection, defence, and incident response, the Purple team should own operational synergy: they turn lessons from attack and defence into better strategy, tooling, and training.

+Purple is the force multiplier that turns adversarial insights into resilient defences and strategic growth.

 .. toctree::
    :glob:
    :maxdepth: 2
    :includehidden:
-   :caption: Purple is the force multiplier that turns adversarial insights into resilient defences and strategic growth.
+   :caption: Fusing attack and defense into stronger security:

    docs/testing/index
    docs/feedback/index